BattletechModders/RogueTech/Core/CustomMaps/Readme.txt

-﻿This mod is designed to provide the ability to create new maps How it works:
+This mod is designed to provide the ability to create new maps How it works:
 The mod takes an existing map and modifies it according to the instructions in the json file At the same time, the game cards remain completely untouched.